Differential graded cell 2-representations: The dg 2 -category CA

 We have seen that the set of all dg indecomposable $1$-morphism of $\cC_A$ is the disjoint union of $\J_\tzero$ and the $\J_\ti$ for $\ti\in \tI$.
 Hence, $\J\subseteq \J_\tzero$ and $\J=\J_\tzero$.
 This completes the proof. \endproof

 By Lemma \ref{biggercellskill1}, in order to classify weak dg cell $2$-representations, it suffices to consider weak left cells containing a $1$-morphism isomorphic to the identity or tensoring with $Ae_i\otimes e_jA$.
 The next corollary provides a complete list of these weak left cells, as well as their analogous weak right cells.
+Recall that $\tE$ denotes a set of representatives of equivalence classes in $\{e_1, \cdots, e_s\}$, defined at the beginning of this section.

 \begin{corollary} The following lists some distinct weak left and right cells of $\cC_A$. \begin{enumerate}[(a)] \item The $\J_\ti$, for $\ti\in \tI$, are both weak left and right cells. \item The weak two-sided cell $\J_\tzero$ contains distinct weak left cells $\L_{\tzero,e}$ for $e\in \tE$, where $\L_{\tzero,e}$ contains $\{\rF_{e_k,e}\vert e_k\in \tE\}$. \item Similarly, the weak two-sided cell $\J_\tzero$ contains distinct weak right cells $\R_{\tzero,e}$ for $e\in \tE$ where $\R_{\tzero,e}$ contains $\{\rF_{e,e_k}\vert e_k\in \tE\}$. \end{enumerate} \end{corollary}